 Intangible assets are increasingly important in creating value for companies, even for companies whose value comes primarily from tangible assets (Skroupa, 2017; Jarboe, 2015, p.
 2).
 The risk is that 'reporting systems could become increasingly irrelevant' and 'may not capture the true role and purpose of organizations (beyond profit)' (Persico, n.d.).
 Furthermore, 'they may not communicate how and for whom organizations are creating long-term value' (Persico, n.d.).

-Figure 32: Comparing intangible asset market values of international equity markets (2015) with the New Zealand equity market (2017)
+Figure 33: Comparing intangible asset market values of international equity markets (2015) with the New Zealand equity market (2017) Source: Figures (i)-(v) adapted from Elsten & Hill, 2017, pp. 245-246; Figure (vi) from Yahoo Finance and company financial statements

-Figure 33: Illustrating the changes in intangible asset market values of US S&P 500 over time (1975-2015) Source: (Elsten & Hill, 2017, p.
+Figure 34: Illustrating the changes in intangible asset market values of US S&P 500 over time (1975-2015) Source: (Elsten & Hill, 2017, p.
 245)

-4.5 Topic 5 - Assurance
+4.5 Topic 5: Assurance